Hangover Anxiety Cure: Conquer The Sunday Scaries For Good!

 Share this article

 Copy and paste this link

-Have you ever been hungover but felt anxious?
+Have you ever been hungover and felt anxious?
 You're not alone.
-While many people know the common hangovers symptoms, you might not be aware that the anxiety you're feeling is also related to your hangover.
+While many people know the common hangover symptoms to be a headache, nausea & vomiting, and low energy, there is another lesser-talked about symptom: anxiety.

 We know that drinking alcohol causes you to urinate more than normal.
 It's also likely that you're not drinking enough water alongside your alcoholic drinks.
 Both cases can lead to dehydration at some level.

 ResearchTrusted Source suggests that dehydration caused by alcohol can contribute to anxiety and other changes in your mood.
 As such, staying hydrated before, during, and after drinking is imperative in the battle against hangover anxiety.

 Do you ever experience negative symptoms quickly after drinking alcohol?
 These symptoms may look like a hangover (or even an alcohol allergy).
 However, this negative reaction to alcohol could be a result of alcohol intolerance.

 Sometimes this condition is confused with an alcohol allergy as many of the symptoms overlap.
 Common alcohol intolerance symptoms include: